ryanschlimme/ryanschlimme/README.md

 - Hi, I’m @ryanschlimme and I'm a Computational Physics undergraduate at the University of Texas at Austin graduating in Spring 2024.
-- I’m currently learning quantum dynamics, quantum optics, classical electrodynamics, linear algebra, and chemistry.
+- I’m currently researching quantum acoustics with The Raizen Group in Austin, TX.
 - Experience in R data analysis and visualization, Python, circuit analysis, lower level computer architecture and programming, quantum mechanics, vector calculus, and differential equations.
 - Interested in new silicon fabrication techniques, quantum material fabrication research, data analytics, and applied mathematics.
 - How to reach me ... ryanschlimme@utexas.edu